 - Forest fires leave ashes behind.
 They erode the soil and destroy the balance in its nutrients.
 As a result, there’s an increased risk of landslides and flooding.

 - Wildfires contribute towards increased levels of carbon dioxide in the atmosphere.
 This makes the greenhouse effect stronger, and it speeds up the climate change.

 - Smaller animals, such as snakes, rabbits, insects, squirrels, and birds, are at major risk of death during forest fires.
 If the fire isn’t put under control for a long time, it can lead to extinction of certain species from that forest.
 Not all animals can migrate early after detecting oncoming fires.
 Some are left behind and killed.
 Those that move cannot go back to their previous habitats, since the plants that supported their lives are now gone.

 - Degradation is an immediate effect of forest fires.
 A fire can wipe clear thousands of acres of vegetation.
-This contributes to an increased air pollution.
+This contributes to an increased air pollution in urban area.

 - The nation’s economy suffers by fires, too.
 They destroy people’s property.
 To put out a single fire, the authorities have to invest in logistics, trucks, phosphate fertilizer, and airplanes that deploy water from above.
 A huge budget is involved in the process.
 The U.S. government spends billions of dollars to control them on a yearly level.